-She laid Shelly carefully at the water’s edge and starting talking quietly.
+She laid Shelly carefully at the water’s edge at Durdle Door beach and starting talking quietly.
 I’m sure it was something profound but the wind took most of her words away.
 All I caught was “I’ll miss you so much” and “send me a shelfie.”

 As we started up the long and steep path back to the car Madam said “Shelly was very lucky really.
-She can cross Durdle Door off her bucket list.
+She can cross Durdle Door and the Jurassic Coast off her bucket list.
 It would have taken her years to crawl here.”

 You can read about the whole trip at The Journey West